Why is the time right?

 STEAM + Creativity and Imagination + Helping One’s Community = A Strong Personal Brand

-If this excites you, even a fraction of how much it excites me, please encourage your child to submit no more than a three-minute video about what they would like to present.
+If this excites you, even a fraction of how much it excites me, please encourage a youth you know to submit a three-minute video about what they would like to present.
 It doesn’t have to be a flawless presentation (it will definitely be viewed as an audition).
 I simply want to get an idea of what they are interested in and where they are coming from.
-For instance, if your child is into dance, if they could create a brand or have an idea worth sharing that would benefit the community, how would they pull that off?
+For instance, if your S.T.E.A.M. enthusiat is into dance as an art form, how could they translate dance into an idea worth sharing that would also benefit the community?
+How would they pull that off?
 Have a dance studio in a low-income part of their city?
 Connect with nonprofits that would sponsor dance events for high-risk youth?
-Host their
+Host their own dance presentations for free in neighborhoods that would possibly never get to experience the arts any other way?
+Then, how would they find sponsors to support their idea?
+Those are just a few ideas to help.

 Ready?
 Let’s get going!